bartscheers/gsm/README.rst

 catalog file in ``makesourcedb`` format.
-The ``rungsm.py`` script, formerly known as ``gsm.py``, extracts sources in a cone of a given radius around a given position on the sky from the Global Sky Model.
+The ``rungsm.py`` script, formerly known as ``gsm.py``, extracts sources in a cone of a given radius around a given position on the sky from the Global Sky Model database.
+For more detail you are referred to the `LOFAR Imaging Cookbook`_.

 If want to run the GSM database locally, you can get the catalog data from https://homepages.cwi.nl/~bscheers/gsm/